NEZNAMY/TAB/.github/wiki/feature_guide_tablist_name_formatting.md

 ```

 ## Per-world / per-server
-Values can also be applied per-world (and per-server on bungeecord), where they can be defined per group/user.
+Values can also be applied per-world (and per-server on a proxy), where they can be defined per group/user.
 These values take priority over global settings.
 Example:
 **groups.yml**
 ```
 per-world: